Best Marathon Shoes of 2024

 What shoe is best for a marathon?

-The best shoe for running a marathon depends entirely on your goals, preferences, experience level, and other factors like gait and history of injury.
+The best shoe for running a marathon depends on your goals, preferences, experience level, and other factors like gait and history of injury.
 For new runners and first-time marathoners, a shoe that feels comfortable and boosts your confidence will be a great choice.
 If you have a history of plantar fasciitis or other injury, or you know you overpronate, your best will likely be a stability shoe offering a bit more support.

 If you’re a seasoned runner or training for a specific time goal, you might consider a super shoe for race day.
 Super shoes will give runners a performance boost — however, they can change your running gait and don’t work for everyone.
 Therefore, ensuring you can run in super shoes without getting injured before committing to them for a race is important.
 Additionally, if you opt for super shoes, you’ll want to have at least one other pair of traditional running shoes in rotation for everyday easy runs.

-What do top marathon runners wear?
+What shoes do top marathon runners wear?

 In any marathon race, elite runners almost always wear some sort of super shoe.
-The Nike Alphafly 2 and Nike Vaporfly 3 are two of the most popular shoes in the field at any marathon — among pros and amateurs alike — though elites will wear their sponsor’s shoe, whether that’s Saucony, Brooks, On, Adidas, Asics, New Balance, or something else.
+The Nike Alphafly 3 and Nike Vaporfly 3 are two of the most popular shoes in the field at any marathon — among pros and amateurs alike — though elites will wear their sponsor’s shoe, whether that’s Saucony, Brooks, On, Adidas, Asics, New Balance, or something else.

 What are super shoes?